-- In your account, navigate to the Subscribers > List tab.
+- In your account, navigate to the Subscribers tab > List tab.

-- From the subscriber filter, select Lead from the first drop-down.
+- Using the subscriber filter, select Lead from the first drop-down.

 - From the second drop-down, select the criteria you’d like to segment by.

-When you filter by score is greater than, or score is less than, both criteria accept an additional numerical value of your choice to represent the lead score you'd like to segment by.
+When you filter by either score is greater than, or score is less than, both criteria accept an additional numerical value of your choice to represent the lead score you'd like to segment by.

-For example, the following filter criteria will return a segment of subscribers with lead scores greater than 65 points.
+For example, the following filter returns a segment of subscribers with lead scores greater than 65 points.

-The following criteria will return a segment of subscribers with lead scores less than 65 points.
+The following filter returns a segment of subscribers with lead scores less than 65 points.

-With the is a prospect filter, the segment will return subscribers who have not yet reached the Lead Threshold you’ve set in your account.
+The is a prospect filter return a segment of subscribers who have not yet reached the Lead Threshold you’ve set in your account.

-With the is not a prospect filter, the segment will return subscribers who have not yet reached the Initial Score you’ve set for your account.
+The is not a prospect filter returns a segment of subscribers who have not yet reached the Initial Score you’ve set in your account.